CONFIGURATION COMMANDS

 Error: Missing required variables: PRD_CONTENT

-Solution: Provide required variables or use auto-detection
+Solution: Provide required variables via options, files, or rely on auto-detection

 # Invalid variable format